jespertheend/fake-imports/README.md

 This is a small module for Deno and browser environments that can be used for modifying the contents of imported modules.
 It can be used for stubbing or mocking modules in unit tests, among other things.

-The most common example is modifying the contents of a constructor.
 Take the following module for instance:

 ```js
 import {initConnection} from = "./database.js";